fwolff/amf-benchmark/README.md

 How to read the results
 -----------------------

-The benchmark is spawning a new JVM for each test and printing results on the standard output.
+The benchmark spawns a new JVM for each test and prints results on the standard output.

 For example, you'll see this kind of report: